-Rowing machines can help prevent back pain, as well as prevent injuries, that much is true.
-What's also true is that you need to do it right, and, you need to know when it's doing more bad than good.
-Exercising on a rowing machine can strengthen your muscular system, particularly your lower back; and core.
-That's all vital for back pain.
+Is a rowing machine good for a bad back?
+In short, yes.
+Rowing machines can help prevent back pain, as well as prevent injuries.
+But you need to make sure you're doing it right.
+Exercising on a rowing machine strengthens your muscular system, particularly your lower back and core.
+This is vital for targeting back pain.

 Regardless of the exercise, if you’re suffering from a bad back, you should always consult your GP before exercising.

-Although rowing can help support back pain and prevent strain, poor technique can result in discomfort and injury.
-Likewise, with professional and experienced rowers, long training sessions can put a huge amount of pressure on the back and they too can experience unwanted pain.
+Although rowing can help improve back pain and prevent back strain, poor technique whilst rowing can result in discomfort and injury.
+Long training sessions can also put a huge amount of pressure on the back - this is common amongst professional rowers.

-If you’re new to rowing machines, speak to a professional so they can demonstrate how to use the rowing machine correctly.
-Or, if you have a rowing machine at home, there are ‘how to’ YouTube video available to watch.
+If you are completely new to rowing machines, speak to a professional or a personal trainer so they can demonstrate how to use the rowing machine correctly.
+Or, if you have a rowing machine at home, take a look at some of the YouTube video available to watch.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.